TatianaMolina-CV/tatianamolina-cv.github.io/README.md

 ## PROFESSIONAL EXPERIENCE

 ### VP of Operations; MotorK (June 2024 – May 2025)
 - Led the transformation of a **90-person Business and Customer Operations** organisation across Europe, launching automation and AI-led initiatives that elevated efficiency and collaboration.
-Delivered **substantial commercial impact** with 40% YoY growth in Implementation and 20% in Training revenues, with a 10% team reduction through smart automation, as well as new **customer-success frameworks and dashboards** that accelerated product adoption and enabled data-driven expansion.
+Delivered **substantial commercial impact** with 40% YoY growth in Implementation and 20% in Training revenues, supported by a streamlined team structure.
+Launched new **customer-success practices and dashboards** that accelerated product adoption and enabled data-driven expansion.

 ### Head of Business Operations and PMO; MotorK (August 2022 – May 2024)
 - Directed the PMO to deliver **complex enterprise projects** and secure ISO27001 certification, while **reshaping Business Operations and BI teams** to produce actionable insights for senior leadership across CRM, ERP, and BI ecosystems.
 Redesigned **lead-to-cash and contracting processes** to increase funnel visibility and **lifted closing rates by 5%** in the first three months.